HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 related by a lattice rotation are equivalent to each other but contain different members of the original group.

+All group theoretical results can be found in human-readable form in the Mathematica notebook `analytic_projection/Summary_of_Matrices.nb`.
+In case it exists see the PDF file with the same name for an exported version.

 ### Lattice irreps

 The irrep matrices are represented in the *long format*.
 For instance that